analogdevicesinc/meta-adi/meta-adi-xilinx/README.md

 After running `con`, on your Serial terminal, stop u-boot at the command line and run `bootm 0x85000000`.
 Your kernel should now start to boot...

-**IMPORTANT: The above steps won't work for vc707 and kc705 based projects as the kernel will crash early on a page fault.
-Not sure if it's a petalinux issue or something missing in the hdl project.
-Hence, initrd is not supported and one needs to use INITRAMFS by running `petalinux-config`:**

 ![alt text](images/petalinux_initramfs.png "INITRAMFS selection")

 To boot, the steps are the same as the above until `fpga -f system.bit`.
 Then, one just needs to run `dow image.elf` and `con`.
 Note that in this case, we are directly starting the kernel and so there's no u-boot to stop.